playfulprogramming/playfulprogramming/content/blog/partial-dom-application/index.md

 ]
 ```

-Because our conditional statement is on the `li`, when rendered to the DOM it might look something like this:
+Because our conditional statement is on the `li` when rendered to the DOM, it might look something like this:

 ```html
 <!-- ... -->